Generic Name: opium preparation (OH pee um PREP a RAY tion)

 What happens if I overdose?

-What should I avoid while taking Opium Deodorized (opium preparation)?
+What should I avoid while taking opium preparation?

 Avoid using any other anti-diarrhea medications that your doctor has not prescribed.

-Opium preparation may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Opium Deodorized may impair your thinking or reactions.
+Avoid driving or operating machinery until you know how Opium Deodorized will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

-Stop using opium preparation and call your doctor at once if you have:
+Stop using Opium Deodorized and call your doctor at once if you have:

 weak or shallow breathing;